MeeFoundation/docs/src/Use_cases.md

 # Use cases

-This page describes a set of agent use cases.
-These use cases apply to the agent irrespective of the platform (e.g. mobile phone or desktop) it is running on.
-For brevity we write "user", rather than "agent  user".
+This page is a collection of potentially interesting agent use cases.
+They apply to the agent irrespective of the platform (e.g. mobile phone or desktop) it is running on.
+Please note that for brevity we write "user", rather than "agent  user".

 ## Intrinsic